Instructional Continuity: Strategies for Equity and Inclusion in Virtual Instruction

 Strategies for Equity and Inclusion in Virtual Instruction

-This guide is intended as a starting point for instructors to consider the ways in which they can intentionally build equity and inclusion in their virtual courses in spring 2020.
+This guide is intended as a starting point for instructors to consider the ways in which they can intentionally build equity and inclusion into their virtual courses.
 The strategies presented here are not an exhaustive list, but are intended to provide instructors with easy to implement, concrete suggestions for making equity and inclusion a priority in their courses, rather than an afterthought.
 Each section contains several suggestions followed by concrete strategies.
 The goal is not for educators to implement all strategies listed here at the beginning of the quarter, but for instructors to choose the strategies that they are able to incorporate throughout the quarter.
 Instructors may find it useful to identify strategies that they plan to use at the beginning of the quarter, as well as those that they may return to at a later stage during the term.

 As students and faculty move to virtual instruction during this difficult time, it is important to retain best practices for promoting inclusion in your classroom and to devote additional efforts for building community among the students.
 It is also invaluable to take additional time to learn about your students and the challenges they are facing.
 You may be concerned about teaching all of your courses virtually and your students likely have similar concerns.
 The suggestions on this page offer ways that you can connect with your students, connect students to each other, and assure them that you are there to support their learning and success.
 Learn more about how to build community and promote inclusion.